Retirement Planning

 Medicaid Planning

 Medicaid applies special rules to retirement accounts.
-The principal held in a retirement account can be exempt if the Medicaid recipient receives a regular income distribution.
+The principal held in a retirement account can be exempt if the Medicaid recipient receives regular income distributions.
 Our firm can help to protect these valuable retirement accounts by coordinating retirement and Medicaid planning.

 In Medicaid planning, if the spouse is a retirement account beneficiary and also on Medicaid, Grimaldi Yeung Law Group can determine an optimum alternate plan.
 Designating the children as the beneficiaries of the retirement accounts may be a better option.
-If the designated child is disabled, a Special Needs Trust, should be established for this beneficiary.
-Again, our firm has substantial expertise in the establishment of Special Needs Trusts and can balance the benefits and cost of each option.
+When the IRA policy beneficiary is receiving Medicaid benefits, upon receipt of the income it will change the Medicaid eligibility.
+Also, if the designated beneficiary child is disabled, a Special Needs Trust should be established for this beneficiary.
+Again, our firm has substantial expertise in the establishment of Special Needs Trusts and other protective Trusts and can balance the benefits and cost of each option.

 Education Savings – An Estate Tax Savings Plan For Grandparents